 This accommodation affirms that the student may access electronic resources as a tool during class time to better access the course curriculum or take notes.
 Allowing this accommodation does NOT give student permission to access internet resources that would interfere with learning or confer undue advantage.

 appropriate classroom space must be provided to interpreter.
 Please see PAGE for more information about the use of an interpreter in the classroom environment.
 Interpreters will also be made available for other events related to the curriculum, such as a teacher/student conference.

-It is the student’s responsibility to notify the Office of Academic Accessibility regarding the need for additional interpreting needs related to the curriculum.
+It is the student’s responsibility to notify the Office of Accessibility regarding the need for additional interpreting needs related to the curriculum.